V. Dhananjay Kumar: Biography

-He was known for being staunchly loyal to BJP state president BS Yeddyurappa and was in the news in October 2012 for allegedly making abusive remarks against the central leadership for ousting Yeddyurappa from the Chief Minister's post.
-BJP, angered by Kumar's criticisms against leaders such as L. K. Advani, expelled him.
+He was known for being staunchly loyal to BJP state president BS Yeddyurappa.
 After leaving the saffron party with B. S. Yeddyurappa, a former chief minister of Karnataka, Kumar was instrumental in starting a new political outfit, Karnataka Janata Party.
-Dhananjay was even made the state president of the short-lived party.
-Soon Yeddyurappa rejoined the BJP and is now its leader in Karnataka.
-But, BJP never allowed Kumar, who spit venom against top leaders of party like Advani to rejoin the party.
-He later joined the Janata Dal (Secular) to contest 2014 Loksabha election from Udupi and lost very badly.
-He joined the Congress party, the party whom he fought against and defeated earlier.
+Dhananjay was even made the state president of the party.
 He was unable to actively participate due to ill health.

 Kumar died at Unity Hospital in Mangalore on 4 March 2019 after a prolonged illness due to kidney problem.